CondeNast/gtm-docs/TreasureData-Permutive.md

 This means that concerns like consent compliance and the order of loading dependencies is managed in GTM rather than being tightly coupled in javascript source code of our sites.
-The instructions for integrating TreasureData on a site tiwout GTM can be found here https://tddocs.atlassian.net/wiki/spaces/PD/pages/1081498/Web+Tracking and the documentation of the TreasureData Javascript SDK is here https://github.com/treasure-data/td-js-sdk
+The instructions for integrating TreasureData on a site without GTM can be found here https://tddocs.atlassian.net/wiki/spaces/PD/pages/1081498/Web+Tracking and the documentation of the TreasureData Javascript SDK is here https://github.com/treasure-data/td-js-sdk